Drifter-Supremo/gorlea-notes-docs/memory-bank/progress.md

   - Sufficient padding/margin is critical for reliable scrolling.
   - Simpler scroll methods can be more robust.
 - **Status:** Issue resolved and documented in Memory Bank.

+---

+**Summary of Session (4/6):**
+*   **Goal:** Refactor frontend and backend to remove hardcoded API base URLs and simplify environment variable handling for deployment.
+*   **Frontend:**
+    *   Removed `apiBaseUrl` definitions from `client-vite/src/auth.js`, `client-vite/src/chat.js`, `client-vite/src/docs/docList.js`, and `client-vite/src/docs/editor.js`.
+    *   Updated all `fetch` calls in these files to use relative paths (e.g., `/api/docs`).
+*   **Backend:**
+    *   Corrected Firebase Admin initialization in `server/utils/firestore.js` to automatically use the standard `GOOGLE_APPLICATION_CREDENTIALS` environment variable (which contains the file path), simplifying the logic.
+*   **Configuration:**
+    *   Created a local `.env` file with `GOOGLE_APPLICATION_CREDENTIALS` pointing to the local key file path (using forward slashes).
+    *   Confirmed `.gitignore` correctly ignores `.env`.
+    *   Identified that `client-vite/netlify.toml` was missing and provided the necessary content for Netlify proxy configuration.

+**Immediate Next Steps:**
+1.  **Create `client-vite/netlify.toml`:** You need to create this file in the `client-vite` directory using the content I provided earlier.
+This is essential for the relative API paths to work on the deployed Netlify frontend by proxying requests to the Render backend.
+2.  **Commit & Push:** Commit all the code changes (including the new `netlify.toml`) to your Git repository and push to GitHub.
+3.  **Deploy & Monitor:** Pushing should trigger new deployments on Render (backend) and Netlify (frontend).
+Monitor the deployment logs on both platforms to ensure they complete successfully and the previous errors related to credentials and API paths are resolved.
+4.  **(Railway Note):** While the current deployment is on Render/Netlify, the changes made (using relative paths and standard environment variables like `GOOGLE_APPLICATION_CREDENTIALS`) are good practices that will also apply if you decide to migrate to Railway or another platform later.